Vortical interactions in turbulent thermoacoustic systems: Experimental set-up

-To capture the Mie scattering light from the seeding particles, we use a high-speed CMOS camera (Photron FASTCAM SA4) synchronized with the laser pulses.
-A short band pass optical filter (centered at 527 nm with 12 nm FWHM) is mounted in front of the lens to capture the Mie scattered light.
+To capture the Mie scattering light from the seeding particles, we use a high-speed CMOS camera (Photron FASTCAM SA4) synchronised with the laser pulses.
+A short band pass optical filter (centred at 527 nm with 12 nm Full Width at Half Maximum) is mounted in front of the lens to capture the Mie scattered light.
 We record 3797 Mie Scattering image pairs for approximately 2 seconds.
-The physical dimension of the region of interest used for the analysis of PIV is 50 mm $\times$ 36 mm, located just downstream of the backward facing step and slightly above the bluff-body shaft.
+The physical region of interest used for the analysis of 2C PIV is located just downstream of the backward-facing step and slightly above the bluff body shaft, as shown in figure \ref{fig_1}(b).
 The Mie scattering images are processed using PIVview2C software (PIVTEC GmbH).
 We use the cross-correlation algorithm to calculate the velocity fields \citep{raffel1998particle}.
-After further processing of the raw velocity data, the final velocity data corresponding to the region of interest at each time instant has the following dimensions during different states of the combustor operation: \begin{enumerate} \item Combustion noise - 37.35 mm $\times$ 49.8 mm, corresponding to 45 $\times$ 60 pixels. \item Intermittency - 34.23 mm $\times$ 46.45 mm, corresponding to 42 $\times$ 57 pixels. \item Thermoacoustic instability - 34.86 mm $\times$ 46.48 mm, corresponding to 42 $\times$ 56 pixels.